fengzhyuan/Practices/range_query/README.md

 test data
 ============
-The data is randomly sampled for testing in a day; 1000 data items are generated for every 1 minute, each data has the following format:
+The data is randomly sampled for testing; the sampling process simulates the data generated within 24 hours, with 1k items for each minute.
+The data item has the following format:

 `[time_stamp ip_address cpu_id cpu_usage]`